pritichaudhariii/Volta/README.md

 - [ ] Sales chart on the admin dashboard
 - [ ] Discount codes
 - [ ] Stripe integration behind a `PAYMENT_PROVIDER` flag

-## 📄 License

-MIT — use it, fork it, ship it.

 ---